- Hybrid meeting tools

 To make the obligatory comparison with a car; you can leave on holiday with a 2 HP as if a sports car and you will normally reach your destination with both devices, but with the sports car you will be much faster.
 The "engine" of a consumer switch compared to a business-grade switch is much weaker, especially as the basis of your network, we always recommend sufficiently high-performance switches so that there is as little "latency" (or delay) as possible, as we have been able to demonstrate this to a number of our customers in a demonstration, and we will replace a core switch with a core switch.

-Is stacking needed in your network?
+3. Is stacking necessary in your network?

 How do the logical connections between the patch cabinets work and how is everything connected?
 We look at the topology of a network.

 The easiest way to build up redundancy is to connect a 'Client switch' for the PC's with 2 cables.
 Two physical cables to 2 separate core switches in the server room.
 In this case we have redundancy, but failure of a core switch is accompanied by temporary network failure and server connectivity.

 This is why in many cases we use 'stacking' within the network.
 By bundling 2 physical core switches, they present themselves on the network as 1 device.
 This has two major advantages: On the one hand, the 2 links can be used actively at the same time, resulting in a doubling of the speed (2Gbps); on the other hand, end users do not notice any loss of server connection in the event of a failure of a core switch.

 A small intervention on the core switching can therefore ensure continuity and realise an additional increase in the bandwidth.

 Today, all equipment is expected to be connected, from traditional equipment (PCs, printers, access points, IP cameras...) to new things like solar panels, air conditioners or other home automation.
 Everything depends on the company network and we assume that we can read the data anywhere in the world - via the cloud or an app.